In a lecture at Biola University in November of 2011, Dallas Willard opened with the following statement:

 The most significant event for human existence in the last 200 years has been the displacement in the common mind of the content of Christian teaching from the domain of knowledge into the domain of faith (Biola University, November 2011).

 Redefining knowledge and the impact on Christian faith

-In The Right Questions: Truth, Meaning and Public Debate, Phillip Johnson points out the challenge posed by metaphysical naturalism (the prevailing mindset in science) to Christian belief.
-He states:
+Phillip Johnson points out the challenge posed by metaphysical naturalism (the prevailing mindset in science) to Christian belief.
+He states,

-“…the intellectual culture of our time enforces a distinction between belief and knowledge, and between faith and reason.”1…“the paradigmatic illustration of the distinction is the assumed contrast between scientific knowledge and religious belief, supplemented by the parallel contrast between scientific reason and religious faith, which rationalists assume to mean belief without reason2”, or I would add knowledge.
+…the paradigmatic illustration of the distinction is the assumed contrast between scientific knowledge and religious belief, supplemented by the parallel contrast between scientific reason and religious faith, which rationalists assume to mean belief without reason [or I would add, knowledge].
+2

-J. P. Moreland in Kingdom Triangle similarly raises the concern that metaphysical naturalism (the prevailing mindset in science) and postmodernism (the prevailing mindset in philosophy) have so redefined knowledge that many Christians now believe that true knowledge about God cannot be attained.
-Rather, Christian faith is mere belief, where belief is detached from real knowledge.
-Such a state of affairs raises the question:
+J. P. Moreland similarly raises the concern that metaphysical naturalism (the prevailing mindset in science) and postmodernism (the prevailing mindset in philosophy) have so redefined knowledge, that many Christians now believe that true knowledge about God can’t be attained.
+Instead they see faith as belief without knowledge, or even in spite of what they know.

 “Is Christianity a knowledge tradition or merely a faith tradition, a perspective that, while true, cannot be known to be true and must be embraced on the basis of some epistemic state weaker than knowledge?“3